clld/clld/RELEASING.md

 - Re-release using the same tag on GitHub, to trigger the ZENODO hook. update the DOI badge.

-- Append `.dev0` to the version number for the new development cycle:
+- Increment version number and append `.dev0` to the version number for the new development cycle:
   - `src/clld/__init__.py`
   - `setup.py`
   - `docs/conf.py`

-- Add a new `.dev0`version heading to CHANGES.rst for the new development version (unreleased).

 - Commit/push the version change:
 ```shell